Drunk Driving Accidents

 Schedule Your Free Consultation Today

-At Carpenter & Zuckerman, our Seattle drunk driving accident lawyers are dedicated to helping victims of negligence, including those harmed by drunk drivers.
+At CZ, our Seattle drunk driving accident lawyers are dedicated to helping victims of negligence, including those harmed by drunk drivers.
 We have handled many of these cases before and have a proven track record of success.
 Our attorneys have a deep understanding of the law, the legal process, and how to effectively advocate for our clients.

 If you were injured or your loved one was killed by a drunk driver, call or complete our online contact form to get started with a free, confidential consultation.